sharkyh20/KinectToVR/README.md

 ## Getting Started - Users
 I think 'normal' users will not use exactly this release,
 but if you like, unpack everything and run register batch file.
+Then you need to replace your ie dll with that provided in release.
+(ONLY needed when you plan to use head tracking)

 ## *The Official Discord is [here](https://discord.gg/Mu28W4N)